 The runs on type of a class shall be runs on compatible with the runs on type of the superclass.

 The mtc and system type of a class shall be mtc and system compatible with the mtc and system types of the superclass, respectively.

+If a structured type contains a field of a class type, this type is not seen as a data type and its values cannot be used for encoding or decoding, sending or receiving and neither used as an actual parameter (or part therof) to a function started on another component.

 5.1.2 Objects